 Below is an overview of each dashboard type.
 Keep in mind that some filter options will not be available within widgets on pre-built dashboards, since those filters were applied when those dashboards were created.

 Use a Blank/Custom dashboard to build a dashboard from a blank canvas.
 Add widgets and filter them as desired to display and share workspace data of your choosing.
 Dashboards created from the Blank/Custom option are always kept private until explicitly shared.

 Use a Project dashboard when you want to surface data and share key information from a single project.
 A project dashboard has a 1-to-1 relationship with its associated project folder.
 This means that each project folder in your workspace can only have one designated project dashboard associated with it.

-Project Dashboards are unique from the other pre-built dashboard types in a few ways:
+Project and Sub-folder Dashboards are unique from the other pre-built dashboard types in a few ways:

-- Anyone on the Project Team will automatically have viewer access to the project dashboard, except for Restricted Members and Portal Guests — these members can be invited into the dashboard manually.
+- Anyone on the Project Team will automatically have viewer access to these dashboards, except for Restricted Members and Portal Guests — these members can be invited into the dashboard manually.
 Anyone else not on the Project Team will also need to be invited into the dashboard manually.

-- A link to View Project Dashboard will be visible in the edit panel of project plan items for members of the Project Team (except Restricted Members).
+- A link to View Project Dashboard will be visible in the project edit panel, as well as task, event, and milestone edit panels for members of the Project Team (except Restricted Members).
 This allows the Project Team to easily access the project dashboard and keep up to date on the status, upcoming work, and recent collaboration from the project.

 Use a Portfolio dashboard to share key data from multiple projects and containers in your workspace.
 This dashboard uses a Location filter and automatically filters all dashboard content to display data from those specific containers.
 This allows you to hand-pick a specific portfolio to share with a client or department.
 Dashboard editors can view or change the filtered selection by clicking Customize.
 This type of dashboard is private until explicitly shared.